toralf/tor-relays/README.md

 ## Resources

-If you have a big inventory then increase your ulimits, e.g.
+If you have a bigger inventory then increase your ulimits, e.g.

 ```bash
 ulimit -S -n 4096